Han Chinese: Patrilineal DNA

 Patrilineal DNA indicates the Northern Han Chinese were the primary contributors to the paternal gene pool of modern southern Han Chinese.
 The data also indicates that the contribution of southern non-Han aboriginals to the southern Han Chinese genetics is limited.
 In short, male Han Chinese were the primary drivers of Han Chinese expansion in successive migratory waves from the north into what is now modern Southern China as is shown by a greater contribution to the Y-chromosome than the mtDNA from northern to Southern Han.

-During the Zhou dynasty, or earlier, peoples with haplogroup Q-M120 also contributed to the ethnogenesis of Han Chinese people.
-This haplogroup is implied to be spread across in the Eurasian steppe and north Asia since it is found among Cimmerians in Moldova and Bronze Age natives of Khövsgöl.
-But it is currently near-absent in these regions except for East Asia.
+During the Zhou dynasty, or earlier, peoples with Haplogroup Q-M120 also contributed to the ethnogenesis of Han Chinese people.
 In modern China, haplogroup Q-M120 can be found in the northern and eastern regions.
+Some studies say Q-M120 may trace its origin to East Asia.
+Other studies say it has been found at low frequency in samples of Han Chinese, and Q-M120 is also found among other East Asians and Southeast Asians like Hmong Daw in Laos, Japanese, Dörwöd Kalmyks, Koreans, Mongols, Tibetans, Uygurs, and Vietnamese.
+It also has been found among Bhutanese, Murut people in Brunei, Tuvans, Nivkhs, Koryaks, Yukaghirs.

 Sub-lineages of haplogroups C2b, O2a2a and O1b-M268 are common for populations from Eastern China.
 In particular, many individuals from Eastern China have haplogroups related to O1b1a2.
-This haplogroup is quite rare in East Asia but is mostly found in the southeastern part of Northeastern China and Vietnam, especially among Han Chinese individuals.
+This haplogroup is quite rare in East Asia but is mostly found in the southeastern part of Northeastern China and part of Southeast Asia, especially among Han Chinese individuals.